Pryowin/JiraTimeTracking/README.md

 # Jira Time Logs Reporter

-This Python script fetches time log entries from a Jira instance for a specified month (or current month if not specified) and saves them to a CSV file.
+This Python script fetches time log entries from a Jira instance for a specified month (or current month if not specified) and saves them to either a CSV or Excel file.
 The script aggregates time entries by assignee and ticket, making it easy to track time spent on different tasks.

 ## Features

 - Fetches time logs from Jira for a specific month or current month
 - Aggregates time entries by assignee and ticket
-- Saves data to a CSV file with a clear naming convention
+- Saves data to either CSV or Excel file with a clear naming convention
 - Handles date validation and error cases
 - Includes comprehensive test suite